 Young Dong couples in Qiandongnan prefecture make full use of the festival to convene their wedding ceremonies.
 They invite friends and relatives, adding much luster to the festival.

-The local legend about the origin of Dong New Year goes like this:
+A local legend about the origin of Dong New Year goes like this:

-The old chieftain was allowed to return to his hometown 10 years later, and he arrived on the 30th of the tenth month.
-All the villagers beat drums and gongs and gathered together to meet him, and they made that day New Year's Day for the Dong in memory of his return.
+Ten years later, the chieftain was allowed to return to his hometown, and he arrived on the 30th of the tenth month.
+All the villagers beat drums and gongs and gathered together to meet him, and they declared that day New Year's Day for the Dong, in honor of his return.
 Dong New Year was initially celebrated among the Dong of Liping County, Rongjiang County, and Congjiang County, but has now spread to all Dong people.